-Total government expenditure for a all levels of education combined, expressed as a percentage of total general government expenditure (all sectors).
+Total government expenditure on education in all levels combined is expressed as a percentage of total general government expenditure (all sectors).

 A high proportion of government expenditure on education demonstrates a high government priority for education relative to other public investments.
-When interpreting this indicator one should keep in mind that some governments have more (or fewer) financial resources and therefore larger (or smaller) overall budgets, and that countries with younger populations may spend more on education relative to other sectors such as health or social security, and vice-versa.
 The Education 2030 Framework for Action has endorsed a benchmark for this indicator, which encourages countries to allocate at least 15% to 20% of their public expenditure to education.

-In some instances, data on total public expenditure on education refer only to the Ministry of Education, excluding other ministries may also spend a part of their budget on educational activities.
+In some instances, data on total public expenditure on education refer only to the Ministry of Education, excluding other ministries may also spend a part of their budget on educational activities as well as the local governments that receive block grants and do not report how much they spend on education.
 Although the IMF aims to publish data on total general government expenditure following common definitions based on the Government Finance Statistics Manual, in practice this concept (and what it includes) may differ between countries.

 The indicator is used to assess a government's emphasis on education relative to its investments in other sectors.
 The indicator shows how much of a priority education is for a given government, over time or in comparison with other countries.

 The indicator should be produced based on consistent and actual data on total government expenditures on education and total government expenditures on all sectors combined.
 Criteria for quality assessment include: data sources must include proper documentation; data values must be representative at the national population level and, if not, should be footnoted; data are plausible and based on trends and consistency with previously published/reported values for the indicator.